jlsuarezs/MBPlacePickerController/README.md

 Dependencies
 ---
 `MBPlacePickerController` was built in Objective-C with the iOS 7 SDK, ARC, and Core Location.
+As of version 2.0.0, MBPlacePickerController requires the iOS 8 SDK.
+For iOS 7, use the 1.0.6 release.

 **Note:** There's also a copy of another library I'm working on, called `CRLCoreLib`, but that's a standalone and included for your use.
 Don't worry about that.
 I'm noting it here because that library may ship seperately in the future.

 Relevant Files
 ---
 Whatever's in the `MBPickerController` folder.
 It's got a few folders in there, including `CRLCoreLib`, `Place Picker`, `Map View`, and `Resources`.
 Take all of the folders in there and add them to your project.

+Configuring MBPlacPickerController:
+---
+For iOS 8, you need to add one of the following keys to your application's Info.plist.
+(If you're using the iOS 7 compatible 1.0.6 release, you can reasonable skip this bit.)

+If you want MBPlacePicker to request "always authorized" permissions, add `NSLocationAlwaysUsageDescription` to your Info.plist.
+This is identical to the iOS 7 `kCLAuthorizationStatusAuthorized` behavior.

+If you want `MBPlacePicker` to request "when-in-use" permissions, add the `NSLocationWhenInUseUsageDescription`key to your Info.plist.

+**Note:** If you want to show the app's name in your description, use ${PRODUCT_NAME}, as shown in the following example:

+> NSLocationWhenInUseUsageDescription | ${PRODUCT_NAME} needs your location to work correctly.

 Showing a Picker
 ---